 Is Mallorca worth visiting?

 Absolutely!
-There are so many things to do in Mallorca for all sorts of travelers from cyclists, explorers, to families, hikers or nature lovers.
+There are so many things to do in Mallorca for all sorts of travelers from cyclists, and explorers, to families, hikers, or nature lovers.

-By the way, if you prefer traveling when the crowds are gone, this post: 10 Reasons to Visit Mallorca Off Season may help you decide whether travelling to Majorca off season is for you or not.
+By the way, if you prefer traveling when the crowds are gone, this post: 10 Reasons to Visit Mallorca Off Season may help you decide whether traveling to Majorca off-season is for you or not.

 Here are 11 things to do in Mallorca: